Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Definition and significance of the quasipotential

-MAPs can be found e.g. using the geometric minimum action method (GMAM) \cite{hey1,hey2}, an iterative path-based method requiring an initial guess for the path.
-Alternatively, once the quasipotential is computed, one can shoot a MAP from a given point $\mx$ back to the attractor $A$ by integrating \eqref{psi} backward in $s$.
+Once the quasipotential is computed, one can shoot a MAP from a given point $\mx$ back to the attractor $A$ by integrating \eqref{psi} backward in $s$.
+Alternatively, MAPs can be found by path-based methods \cite{mam,zhou1,hey1,hey2} that directly minimize the Freidlin-Wentzell action or the geometric action.

 The mentioned asymptotic estimate for the invariant probability density within a level set of the quasipotential completely lying in the basin $\mathcal{B}(A)$ of $A$ is \cite{FW}